 Criminal responsibility can be thought of as North Dakota's version of the insanity plea.
 It focuses on the defendant's mental state at the time of the offense.
-Criminal responsibility is a defense that must be raised by the defense.
+Criminal responsibility is an issue that must be raised by the defense.
 Criminal responsibility is not at issue in H.B.
 1182.

 Unlike criminal responsibility, competency focuses on the defendant's current mental state and current mental understanding right now.
 It might be months or even years after the alleged criminal conduct occurred.
-Also, unlike criminal responsibility's "snapshot in time, competency is fluid and potentially changes over time.
-For example, a defendant may have competency today because he is compliant with his medication, but if he stops taking his medication, he could decompensate and become incompetent in the future.
+Also, unlike criminal responsibility's "snapshot in time," competency is a fluid construct.
+It potentially changes over time.
+For example, a defendant may have competency today because he is compliant with his antipsychotic medication treatment.
+If the defendant stops taking his medication, he could decompensate and become incompetent in the future.
 Consequently, a defendant could currently lack competence right now but could have been criminally responsible at the time of the offense.
 Conversely, a person could lack criminal responsibility for the criminal conduct at the time of the offense but be competent to proceed now.